 I create to understand and at times heal, whilst using what I’ve learned to help me create my works.
-I call my works graphic expressions as they graphically express a multitude of feelings, dreams, memories, and ideas I have to swirl around in my head, I offload in my works.
-Whilst I don’t derive all my philosophical or existential answers from these works they definitely fulfill and soothe such questions.
+I call my works graphic expressions as they graphically express a multitude of feelings, dreams, memories and ideas I have swirling around in my head, I offload in my works.
+Whilst I don’t derive all my philosophical or existential answers from these works they definitely fulfil and soothe such questions.
 This for me in many ways is what art does, it poses questions and interrogates our realities as we know them.

 Where do you find inspiration?
 Can you share some of your favorite artists and why they have had a meaningful impact in your work?

 I am moved and inspired by the natural world, cosmology, music and the human spirit.
-The visual artists that inspire me are Colbert Mashile, Augustine Kofie, Joan Miro, Dian Viktor, James jean, Miriam Sibande, Herbert Baglioni and Salvador Dali to name a few.
+The visual artists that inspire me are Colbert Mashile, Augustine Kofie, Joan Miro, Dian Viktor, James jean, Marriam Sibande, Herbert Baglione and Salvidor Dali to name a few.

 My favourite place to work is my desk and the great outdoors.
 Most of my experimentation and creation happens at my desk.
 When I get the opportunity to create outdoors I get busy and I’m inspired by the things I see as well as people I come into contact with!